etclabscore/core-geth/cmd/clef/README.md

 #### Result
   - array with account records:
      - account.address [string]: account address that is derived from the generated key
-     - account.type [string]: type of the
+     - account.type [string]: type of the account
      - account.url [string]: location of the account

 #### Sample call